 Air quality comes in many guises.
-Indians – when they're not busy distracting from domestic problems by stoking tensions Pakistan – celebrate poor air like a home team's win in Twenty20 cricket.
+Indians – when they're not busy distracting from domestic problems by stoking tensions with Pakistan – celebrate poor air like a home team's win in Twenty20 cricket.
 That's what having the world's dirties cities does to you.

 In Germany, cities close their streets to Diesel cars when particulate matter levels are particularly high.
 It's as if tire wear and coal-fired power stations didn't exist.
 This morning, I read in the newspaper that the air in underground train stations is even dirtier than in city streets because the dust produced by hundreds of train wheels braking can't go anywhere.
 It ends up in people's lungs.